6th Galloway Rifle Volunteers F.C.: History

 The 6th Kirkcudbrightshire Rifle Volunteers were formed on 23 June 1869 in response to increasing unrest within Continental Europe and the British Empire.
 In 1880 the battalion was renamed as H Company of the Galloway Rifle Volunteer Corps.
 The division was based in Dalbeattie, Dumfries until the re-organisation of private militias in 1908 when all volunteer forces in Galloway were absorbed into the Territorial Forces and the 5th King's Own Scottish Borderers Regiment.

 The football club was founded in 1892, retaining the old number but keeping the new geographical designation; it was originally in the shadow of the 5th KRV, with regimental members often preferring to play for the 5th or its reserves.
-The club however did enjoy a fierce rivalry with Douglas Wanderers F.C., by 1897 disputing the unofficial title of the best club in the south of Scotland with the Wanderers, matches said to be "in dog-fight order".
+Within a year the club was therefore split when those who preferred to admit non-volunteers left, and both sections tusselled over the right to the name 6th G.R.V., ultimately won by the splitters.
+The club thence enjoyed a fierce rivalry with Douglas Wanderers F.C., by 1897 disputing the unofficial title of the best club in the south of Scotland with the Wanderers, matches said to be "in dog-fight order".

 The club's first success was reaching the final of the Stewartry Cup, a competition for second XIs and junior teams in Kirkcudbrightshire, in 1894, losing to the Barholm Rovers of Creetown.
 The club had already entered the Scottish Cup for the first time at the start of the 1893–94 season, and admitted non-Volunteer members, but scratched before its first tie.